Sustainability Services

 Public Notary

-ASIA offers public notary and IRS taxpayer representative services at a nominal cost.
+We offer public notary services at a nominal cost.
 Our public notary staff are credentialed by the State of Ohio.
+Contact Summer Tan at (216) 881-0330 ext 8819 or email xiayi@asiaohio.org for notarizing services.

-The cost of notarization is $2.00/per document.
+The cost of notarization is $2.00 per document.
 Document translation is also available.
-For a price quote, please contact Ching Lo, clo@asiaohio.org
+For a price quote, please contact the Interpreting and Translation Services department.

 Helping families develop roots in Northeast Ohio.